Mailu/Mailu/docs/faq.rst

 - dnsmasq won't forward DNSSEC results unless instructed to do so.
 If you are running openwrt or pi-hole, you do need to enable DNSSEC.
 - `coredns has a bug`_ that we have now worked around
+- `netplan does not play nicely with docker` by default and may need to be configured to leave docker's network alone.

 .. _`coredns has a bug`: https://github.com/coredns/coredns/issues/5189

+.. _`netplan does not play nicely with docker`: https://github.com/Mailu/Mailu/issues/2868#issuecomment-1606014184

 How can I add more languages to roundcube's spellchecker?
 `````````````````````````````````````````````````````````